-Students in graduate degree programs are permitted to repeat one (2) courses upon the recommendation of the departmental graduate advisor.
-Only two repeats are allowed in a graduate program.
+Students in graduate degree programs are permitted to repeat one (1) course upon the recommendation of the departmental graduate advisor.
+Only one such repeat is allowed in a graduate program.
 Both grades will show on the transcript, and the highest grade will be used in computing the grade point average (GPA).